MuhammadSawalhy/TopologyAPI/README.md

 I have chosen Java as the programming language to convert the wanted requirements into a reality.
 But why?

 OK, this is a good question.
 Java is one of the best known languages so it is better to be maintained in the long term by other.
-And more people digest the codebase and understand what is going on.
+And more people can digest the codebase and understand what is going on.

 Java was originally developed by Sun Mircosystems (acquired by Oracle now) which is the same developer of many tools that will help us cover all the described requirements.